Android vs iOS Security: Introduction

 Apple focuses a lot on data security, and the user’s privacy is one of its top priorities.

-Also, Android is a much more widely used software worldwide, with multiple modifications and customizations done by developers to suit their customer bases.
+Also, users worldwide widely use Android, with developers making multiple modifications and customizations to suit their customer bases.
 This makes it more prone to attacks and might override security features.

 Android vs iOS – A quick comparison